 - Check keywords positions of any website

-You don’t actually need to write thousands of blog posts to increase website traffic.
+You don’t need to write thousands of blog posts to increase website traffic.
 You can multiply existing traffic just by enhancing published posts.

 The important thing here is that you should understand the keyword intent.
 (What searchers think before, when and after entering the keyword into the Google search box)

 After improving the on-page SEO performance of blog posts, you can increase your traffic without worrying about link building or any other aspect.

 The post title is one of the most important parts of a web page.
 You can increase the click-through rate by optimizing the page title and other search engine ingredients.

 So what are other ways to increase website traffic?
-Do actually CTRs help in increasing search engine rankings?
+Do CTRs help in increasing search engine rankings?
 Share your views in the comments.